intel/appframework/plugins/README.md

 # Mobile Web Libaries (jq.min.js)
 These libraries can be used in AppMobi or general mobile web development.

+jq.8tiles

+* A plugin for themeing jqUi apps as Win8/Tiles style.

 jq.alphaTable

 * A CSS3 Alphabetical/scrolling table.
 This creates a table that you can scroll, but have the alphabetical index for users to jump around with.